-Collecting pens is a fun hobby and can teach you a lot about history, the economy throughout history, manufacturing, and much more.
-Pens are one of the few collectables that do not devalue with normal use so you can actually use that 1920s crescent filler for years without hurting the value of the pen.
+Fountain pen collecting is a fun hobby and can teach you a lot about history, the economy throughout history, manufacturing, and much more.
+Pens are one of the few collectibles that do not devalue with normal use so you can actually use that 1920s crescent filler for years without hurting the value of the pen.
 In fact, vintage pens usually increase in value over the years!
 This does not mean that collecting pens is a good investment, although it can be, typically it is not.
-Generally speaking when I talk about fountain pen collecting that is because most pen collectors I know collect primarily fountain pens.
+One note, when I talk about fountain pen collecting that is because most pen collectors I know collect primarily fountain pens.
 You can of course collect ballpoints, rollerballs and pencils too (which most of us do too), but that is usually not the primary focus of our collection.

-There are many things to remember for the new collector.
+There are many things to remember for newcomers to the fountain pen collecting hobby.
 The best tip I can give you to start with is to buy what you like.
 Too many people start by buying everything they can get their hands on and just wind up selling them off later, usually at a loss, to fund purchases of pens they really like.

 One question that seems to plague new collectors is vintage or modern?
 I answer that by asking them what they like.
 There are good vintage and bad vintage, good modern and bad modern, all depending on your taste.
 You can spend thousands on a rare vintage pen, or thousands on a new limited edition.
 One basic rule is a rare pen does not tend to drop in value whereas a modern limited edition will.
 If you took my earlier advise and only bought what you liked then the drop in value is meaningless, but some people have to have stability in their collection’s value so vintage might be a better choice for them.